overington/dissertation-scattering-amplitudes/dissertation/chapters/20-relativity.md

 rules by which we can describe an individual particles motion and then build up a language for how these motions interact in a system of particles.
-We open here by exploring current methods available to us, in the forms of mathematical formalisms, and how we might use certain properties to expand on this knowledge, in order to represent systems, or groups of particles, and how they interact.
+We open here by exploring current methods available to us, in the forms of mathematical formalism's, and how we might use certain properties to expand on this knowledge, in order to represent systems, or groups of particles, and how they interact.